kosnil/simplify_rf_dist/README.md

 ## Usage

 This repository contains the code to replicate the results in the paper (including training, tuning and evaluation) and to apply Topk to your own data.

+### Method
-The main code can be found in the `RF.py` file.
+The main code that implements the Topk method can be found in the `RF.py` file.
 The code is organized in a modular way, so you can easily adapt it to your own needs.
 The main class is `RandomForestWeight`, which is a wrapper around the `RandomForestRegressor` class from `sklearn`.
 The class contains methods to train the model, predict the test set, and calculate the weights (independent of the choice of $k$, as a byproduct we also implement Meinshausen's Quantile Regression Forests).
 A first starting point is the `minimal_working_example.ipynb` notebook, which contains a minimal working example of how to use the code.
 The notebook contains a step-by-step guide to replicate the results in the paper.
 The basic workflow is as follows: